Ehye-tech/SpringBoot-todo/README.md

 ### Usage
 - Access the application at `http://localhost:8080`.
 - Add, update, and delete tasks across different lanes (backlog, doing, done).
+- Access the application at `http://localhost:8081` for MySQL on Docker.
+Before you check MySQL, make sure Docker is on.

 ### Features
 - **Task Lanes**: Organize tasks into backlog, doing, and done.